creosoteshadow/RNG/README.md

         - **Quality**: PractRand clean through at least 64 GB (more extensive testing ongoing)
         - **Best for**: Applications that demand the longest possible period, excellent statistical behavior, and easy parallel stream splitting

+        **Note on period**: Although only 512 bits are output per step, the underlying 1024-bit counter with a coprime increment guarantees a full 2¹⁰²⁴ cycle — one of the longest periods available in any non-cryptographic PRNG.

         When to choose Nasam1024
                 → You want a "set it and forget it" high-confidence generator with period far beyond any conceivable practical need